SidOfc/treevial/README.md

     - [ ] marking / unmarking child directories
     - [ ] marking / unmarking folded paths
     - [ ] moving more than one file / directory at once
+    - [ ] deleting more than one file / directory at once
 - [ ] Cache the tree when moving up in `s:`, set `b:` root when moving around
     - Will need to take extra care with marks when showing multiple treevial buffers at once
 - [ ] Make the README user-friendly